rtm516/GeyserMC-wiki/Geyser-Fabric.md

 ### permissions.yml

 This file located in `config/Geyser-Fabric` controls what commands non-opped players (both Bedrock and Java) are able to run.
-Uncomment the desired commands.
+Uncomment the commands you want any player to run.

 ### Why a separate repository?